ISISComputingGroup/ibex_developers_manual/adding_unit_tests.rst

     * Click "Finish"

 #.
 Add the new plug-in to the Parent POM
-    * Select the parent pom.xml file
+    * Select the pom.xml file in uk.ac.stfc.isis.ibex.client.tycho.parent
     * On the overview tab click "Add..." under the Modules section
     * Select the new plug-in from the list
     * Enable the "Update POM parent section in selected projects" option and click "OK"